-Ring Energy is a Midland-based exploration and production company that is engaged in oil and natural gas acquisition, exploration, development and production activities.
+Ring was incorporated in the State of Nevada in 2004 as "Blanca Corp."
+The name of the corporation was changed to "Trandglobal Mining Corp." in 2007 before being changed to "Ring Energy, Inc." in 2008.
+We are a Midland-based exploration and production company that is engaged in oil and natural gas acquisition, exploration, development and production activities.
 Our exploration and production interests are currently focused in Texas and Kansas.
 The Company takes a conventional approach to its drilling program and seeks to develop its traditional core areas, as well as look for new growth opportunities.

 The Company's primary drilling operations target the Central Basin Platform in Andrews County and Gaines County, Texas.
-As of December 31, 2013, Ring had 14,375 gross (8,949 net) acres in those counties.
-The Company also has 16,997 gross (14,232 net) acres in Kansas targeting the Mississippi Lime play.
+As of December 31, 2014, Ring had 29,738 gross (17,270 net) acres in those counties.
+The Company also has 18,277 gross (17,017 net) acres in Kansas.
 The acreage is located in Gray, Finney and Haskell counties.
 On October 16, 2013, Ring entered into a joint development agreement with Torchlight Energy Resources, Inc., to develop its Kansas leasehold.
 The Company will continue to operate the acreage and Torchlight Energy Resources, Inc., will earn an equal share in the leasehold after fulfilling the agreed upon drilling carry obligation of \$6 million (the "Development Agreement").
-Ring plans to drill ten vertical wells pursuant to the Development Agreement.
+All drilling activity has temporarily stopped while the Company completes an extensive 3-D seismic evaluation.

-As of December 31, 2013, Ring's proved reserves were 7.3 million BOE (barrel of oil equivalent).
+As of December 31, 2014, Ring's proved reserves were 104 million BOE (barrel of oil equivalent).
 Effectively 100% of its reserves (based on the estimates above) relate to properties located in Texas.
-The Company's proved reserves are oil-weighted with 94% of proved reserves consisting of oil and 6% consisting of natural gas.
-Of those reserves, 24% of the proved reserves are classified as proved developed producing, or "PDP," 4% are classified as proved developed non-producing, or "PDNP," and approximately 72% are classified as proved undeveloped, or "PUD."
+The Company's proved reserves are oil-weighted with 98% of proved reserves consisting of oil and 2% consisting of natural gas.
+Of those reserves, 35% of the proved reserves are classified as proved developed producing, or "PDP," 8% are classified as proved developed non-producing, or "PDNP," and approximately 57% are classified as proved undeveloped, or "PUD."

-Production for the year ended December, 2013, was approximately 115,681 BOE, as compared to production of 21,611 BOE for the year ended December 2012, a 435% increase in BOE.
+Production for the year ended December, 2014, was approximately 463,495 BOE, as compared to production of 115,681 BOE for the year ended December 2013, a 300% increase in BOE.
 The stated production amount reflects only the oil and gas that was produced and shipped prior to the end of the fourth quarter.
-Any oil and gas produced in the fourth quarter but still held on site after December 31, 2013, will be credited in the first quarter of 2014.
+Any oil and gas produced in the fourth quarter but still held on site after December 31, 2014, will be credited in the first quarter of 2015.

 Ring believes that there is significant value to be created by drilling the identified undeveloped opportunities on its Texas properties.
-As of December 31, 2013, Ring owns interests in a total of 3,482 gross (2,143 net) developed acres and 10,893 gross (6,806 net) undeveloped acres in Texas.
-The Company has 191 identified proven vertical drilling locations based on the reserve report as of December 31, 2013, and an additional 1,172 identified potential vertical drilling locations based on 10-acre downspacing.
-Ring intends to grow its reserves and production through development, drilling, exploitation and exploration activities on this multi-year project inventory of identified potential drilling locations that meet the Company's strategic and financial objectives, targeting oil-weighted reserves.
-Ring has identified 12 wells that are suitable candidates for re-stimulation, providing attractive returns with lower upfront costs.
-Ring will develop the Kansas acreage through the Development Agreement.
-The drilling carry will cover the drilling expenses for approximately the first ten wells.
+As of December 31, 2014, Ring owned interests in a total of 5,835 gross (5,129 net) developed acres and 23,903 gross (12,141 net) undeveloped acres in Texas.
+The Company has 239 identified proven vertical drilling locations based on the reserve report as of December 31, 2014, and an additional 2,480 identified potential vertical drilling locations based on 10-acre downspacing.
+Ring intends to grow its reserves and production through development, drilling, exploitation and exploration activities on this multi-year project inventory of identified potential drilling locations and through acquisitions that meet the Company's strategic and financial objectives, targeting oil-weighted reserves.
+Ring has identified 24 wells that are suitable candidates for re-stimulation, providing attractive returns with lower upfront costs.
+Ring has temporarily stopped drilling activity in Kansas pending the completion of an extensive 3-D evaluation.